hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 * [Load the configuration and export required environment variables to prepare for updating cloud](#load-config-export)
 * [Update Overcloud](#update-cloud)

-The backends configured in the Undercloud Sirius database will not be effective until the Overcloud Cinder configuration is updated.
+The backends configured in the undercloud Sirius database will not be effective until the overcloud Cinder configuration is updated.

 ### Generate StoreVirtual backend configuration JSON {generate-storevirtual-config}
 You can download the Cinder configuration relevant to HP StoreVirtual for your cloud once you create the backend.